FadhilPM/tp/docs/UserGuide.md

 title: User Guide
 ---

-ArtHive is a **desktop application for artists to manage clients and commissions**, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ArtHive is a **desktop application for artists to manage clients and commissions**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ArtHive can get your tasks done faster than traditional GUI apps.

+ArtHive is intended for managing Singapore-based contacts, where the phone numbers are 8 digits long starting with 6, 8 or 9.

 * Table of Contents
 {:toc}